 The Skidi Pawnee tribe of the Nebraska Plains were advanced astronomers.
 By charting the night sky they kept track of time.
 They did not need calendars, they relied on the stars and their movements.
 They believed that the Milky Way was the path, the spirits of the dead take as they are blown from north to south by the north wind.

-According to their beliefs, most people are usually sick before they die, so their spirit path is also very long and resembles the long trail of the Milky Way.
+According to their beliefs, most people are usually sick before they die, so their spiritual path is also very long and resembles the long trail of the Milky Way.
 The spirits of people who died suddenly in battle or by accident, they travel a much shorter path.

 It is believed that these people have been mapping celestial bodies since as early as 1500.